Brewery Shades

-The Brewery Shades is a public house on the High Street in Crawley, a town and borough in West Sussex, England.
+The Brewery Shades Inn is a public house on the High Street in Crawley, a town and borough in West Sussex, England.
 The building, which stands on a corner site at the point where the town's ancient High Street meets the commercial developments of the postwar New Town, has been altered and extended several times; but at its centre is a 15th-century timber-framed open hall-house of a type common in the Crawley area in the Middle Ages.
 Few now survive, and the Brewery Shades has been protected as a Grade II listed building.